lsandig/Kirstine.jl/docs/src/getting-started.md

 - In this case, the observation variance ``\sigma^2`` merely scales the objective function, hence it has no influence on the solution.
   So for simplicity, we set it to `1`.
-- The name of the design space's single dimension is given by the symbol `:dose`, and it can be chosen independently from however we have named the field of our `SigEmaxCovariate`.
+- The name of the design interval's single dimension is given by the symbol `:dose`, and it can be chosen independently from however we have named the field of our `SigEmaxCovariate`.
   They _do not_ have to be the same.
 - The argument to [`DiscretePrior`](@ref) is a [`NamedTuple`](https://docs.julialang.org/en/v1/base/base/#Core.NamedTuple),